-20. Subsequent Events
+19. Subsequent Events

-In compliance with ASC 855, Subsequent Events, Nexleaf has evaluated subsequent events through October 17, 2023, the date the financial statements were available to be issued and, in the opinion of management, there are no subsequent events which necessitate disclosure.
+In compliance with ASC 855, Subsequent Events, Nexleaf has evaluated subsequent events through September 2, 2024, the date the financial statements were available to be issued.
+As disclosed in Note 13, Nexleaf retired the loan on February 27, 2024 with a payment in the amount of \$501,575, representing principal and accrued interest.
+In the opinion of management, there are no other subsequent events which necessitate disclosure.